fsaiz97/javascript_in_the_browser/README.md

 - [ ] :computer: Move the script tag to be below the h1 in `index.html` and ask students why they think this might work
 - [ ] :computer: Move the script tag back to the top and add the `defer` script and explain what it is doing, show it work
 - [ ] :exclamation: Advise students that we will come back to the other option a bit later but `defer` is the latest and preferred approach

 ---

+## Adding Some Dev Tools
+- [ ] :speaking_head: Tell students that so far we've been adding extra script tags for each of our additional JS files
+- [ ] :speaking_head: Tell students this is partly because `require` is not available in the browser!
+- [ ] :computer: Show students what happens if we try to require in our js file
+- [ ] :speaking_head: Tell students that this could get a bit cumbersome but also that our files would need to be treated differently in test
+- [ ] :exclamation: Have students recall that we used `module.exports` to expose our functions to our test suites and other local files in node
+- [ ] :speaking_head: Tell students that we will want to test this code too
+- [ ] :computer: Add a `module.exports = something` and note the error in dev tools
+- [ ] :computer: Show students how we can wrap this in a try catch but point out this could also get a bit cumbersome
+- [ ] :exclamation: Tell students that we can resolve this with a module bundler
+- [ ] :speaking_head: Tell students that in a few weeks we will use a complex bundler called Webpack
+- [ ] :speaking_head: Tell students that our needs right now can be met with something a bit simpler
+- [ ] :computer: Show students the `watchify` npm page and note the reference to `browserify`
+- [ ] :exclamation: Tell students about the `browserify` wiki page
+- [ ] :speaking_head: Tell students that for now we will just set up a dev script
+- [ ] :speaking_head: Tell students it would be great to be able to run `npm run dev` and get a server starting and a constantly updating bundle of JS
+- [ ] :computer: Show students the simple dev server wiki guide and follow it to set up your dev script
+- [ ] :computer: Show students how the changes are reflected without manually rebundling and the module errors are gone

+---